postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

     <img alt="Create public workspace" src="https://assets.postman.com/postman-docs/create-public-wkspc-v9.5.jpg" width="400px"/>

-> Within a team, you cannot have two public workspaces with the same name.
+> Within a team, you can't have two public workspaces with the same name.

 To convert an existing workspace to a public workspace: